 Wailea is an expensive area, but the town of Kihei is just a couple of minutes away and you will find cheaper food options, grocery stores, and cheaper places to rent all your beach gear.
 When you go to Kihei, you have to eat at Coconuts!
 We actually went a few times.
 The food is delicious and the prices are great!
 We loved the fish tacos and the mahi-mahi plate with brown rice.
 Mmmmmmm, I could go for those fish tacos right about now!

 We’ve been twice already and can’t wait to go back.
 We would totally recommend this resort!
-It is a great place for families, couples, everyone!
+It is a great place for families, couples, and everyone!